NIRaspberryJam/nirj-infra/linux/README.md

 ## Notes
 When making a change.
 You need to bump the version.txt file in order for the devices to apply the changes.
 To make the devices apply the changes, either reboot, or run: `sudo systemctl start jam-gitops.service`

+The main static bash file that runs the git-ops pull is located in: `/usr/local/sbin/jam-gitops-check.sh`